How to Create a Real Estate Purchase Agreement

 Two Witnesses

-Note, in EVERY state, lenders can still choose to require two witnesses to sign.
-The main requirements for witnesses are that they are 18 years or older and are disinterested from the transaction, meaning they have no stake in the outcome and are not related to either of the parties by blood.
+Note, in every state, lenders can still choose to require two witnesses to sign.
+The main requirements for witnesses are that they are 18 years of age or older and are disinterested from the transaction, meaning they have no stake in the outcome and are not related to either of the parties by blood.

 After your agreement has been signed and witnessed, distribute the final copies of the agreement to the buyer and seller.
 Be sure to refer to the agreement throughout the closing process to ensure that each party is performing accordingly.